 In Qatar, Saudi fans celebrated Tunisia's win, another show of the pan-Arab unity that has been a feature of the tournament, said Abeer Awaisha, a Tunisian fan in Qatar.

-"We didn’t expect (Tunisia to defeat France) because France is a strong team but thank God we were better and we played very well, and thank God for winning," Awaisha said.
+"We didn’t expect (Tunisia to defeat France) because France is a strong team but we were better and we played very well," Awaisha said.

 Many Tunisians watched Saudi Arabia's decisive match against Mexico later on Wednesday.